mpalmer/jekyll-static-comments/README.md

     {% endfor %}

 This, of course, assumes that your YAML comments have the `link`, `nick`, and `content` fields.
 Your mileage will vary.
-A caveat: never use the word 'comment' as an identifier of any kind (variable, whatever) in your Liquid
-templates: the language considers it to be the start of a comment (regardless of where it appears) and eats your code.
-Yes, apparently Liquid really *is* that stupid.

 The order of the comments list returned in the page.comments array is based on the lexical ordering of the filenames that the comments are